-$^{^{33}}$ For example, Fortin et al. (2014) find that in neighborhoods with a higher than average percentage of Chinese residents, homes with address numbers ending in "4" are sold at a 2.2% discount and those ending in "8" are sold at a 2.5% premium.
+26For example, Fortin et al. (2014) find that in neighborhoods with a higher than average percentage of Chinese residents, homes with address numbers ending in "4" are sold at a 2.2% discount and those ending in "8" are sold at a 2.5% premium.
+Such a regularity could not be captured by the economic models because they do not include parameters for individual digits, but could be learned by a random forest algorithm.

-While the flexibility of black box algorithms is likely an important determinant of their transfer performance, there are at least two reasons this cannot be a complete explanation of our results.
-First, the flexibility gap between the black boxes and economic models is not large: many conditional mean functions (for binary lotteries) can be well approximated by CPT for some choice of parameters values $\alpha, \beta, \delta, \gamma$ (Fudenberg et al., 2021).
+large: many conditional mean functions (for binary lotteries) can be well approximated by CPT for some choice of parameters values $\alpha, \beta, \delta, \gamma$ (Fudenberg et al., 2023).

 Second, black boxes do not always transfer worse.
 One of the papers we use is based on samples of certainty equivalents from 30 countries (l'Haridon and Vieider, 2019).
 Crucially, of the 30 samples from this paper, 29 samples report certainty equivalents for the same 27 lotteries, and the remaining sample reports certainty equivalents for 23 of those lotteries.
-We repeat our analysis using these 30 samples as the domains, and find that the forecast intervals for transfer error are indistinguishable across the prediction methods (Panel (a) of Figure 4).
+We repeat our analysis using these 30 samples as the domains, and find that the forecast intervals for raw transfer error are indistinguishable across the prediction methods (Panel (a) of Figure 4).
 There is some separation between the forecast intervals for the remaining two measures, but in both cases the CPT and random forest forecast intervals are more similar than in the original data.